How to combine 2 arrays into 1 object in JavaScript

 Let's say, we have two arrays of equal lengths and are required to write a function that maps the two arrays into an object.
 The corresponding elements of the first array becomes the corresponding keys of the object and the elements of the second array become the value.

 We will reduce the first array, at the same time accessing elements of the second array by index.
-The code for this will be −
+This is a common pattern for creating objects from parallel arrays.

 const keys = [